-In the early 1970s, I worked at a computer company and became acquainted with a man, “Bob,” who was friends with my boss.
+In the early 1970s, I worked at a computer company and became acquainted with a man named “Bob” who was friends with my boss.
 He was extremely talented in learning languages and spoke several fluently.
-He was also a very sweet, funny, friendly man in his late 40’s or early 50’s.
-My boss told me that Bob would pick an obscure language and set out to learn it, just because he wanted to.
+He was a very sweet, funny, friendly man in his late 40s or early 50s.
+My boss told me that Bob would pick an obscure language and set out to learn it just because he wanted to.

 My desk was right at the front, so I saw everyone who came in.
 We were constantly seeing people selling office supplies, and I had to tell them that our supplies were purchased at our main office and sent to us, so we couldn’t buy anything.
 I always felt sorry for them, but that was the way it was.

-Bob had been visiting my boss, and he came out of the office and heard Mr. Cornelissen talking to me.
+Bob had been visiting my boss, and he heard Mr. Cornelissen talking to me.
 Bob asked the salesman a question in an unfamiliar language.
 The man perked up and answered him.
 They sat and talked for several minutes, and Mr. Cornelissen grew happier by the minute.

 “Are you really from Holland?”
 I asked.